 Serious shoppers begin thinking about Thanksgiving dinner as soon as the Halloween costumes are put away.
 Creating a list that far in advance will help in two ways: it gives you time to find great recipes for simple dishes with minimal ingredients, and it allows you to look around for the best prices on anything that can be stored.

 If you’ve been shopping with a grocery membership card, consider downloading their app.
 The stores often provide extra incentives to app users, and you can get customized coupons.
-Also, pay attention to circulars and coupons—there are plenty of deals during the weeks leading up to the holiday.
+Also, pay attention to circulars and coupons on groceries—there are plenty of deals during the weeks leading up to the holiday.
 You may even be able to score a free turkey if you spend a certain amount at your grocery store between now and mid-November.

 Building a menu around seasonal produce will not only save you money on your Thanksgiving meal, it will result in more flavorful and colorful food.
 If you’re in an area that’s still warm enough for harvesting produce, your local farmer’s market is likely to have great deals on fresh seasonal vegetables like green beans, yams and Brussels sprouts.
 It’s also a great place to stock up on inexpensive staples like white potatoes, onions and fresh herbs.